 - a.
-(Critical-Assess) Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. - b.
-(Critical-Assess) Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic. - c.
-Link ideas within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially). - d.
-(Critical-Assess) Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
-(Critical-Assess) Provide a concluding statement or section related to the information or explanation presented.
+Introduce a topic clearly and group related information in paragraphs and sections; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. - b.
+Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic. - c.
+Link ideas within categories of information using words and phrases (e.g., another, for example, also, because). - d.Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
+Provide a concluding statement or section related to the information or explanation presented.

-W.5.3.
-(Critical-Assess DSPA LA-05-04-03)
+W.4.3.
+(Critical-Assess DSPA LA-04-04)